-Having a large pool of champions you are competent with means when you have to pick something else, you’ll have somebody at the ready.
-Try to have at least a couple of champions for your main lane and at least one other role as well, and try to pick ones that can fulfill different roles in lane -- for example, while I play Lux support, I can also play Leona, who is strong against a lot of Lux's weak matchups.
+Having a good pool of champions you are competent with means when you have to pick something else, you’ll have somebody at the ready.
+Try to have at least a couple of champions for your main lane and at least one other role as well, and try to pick ones that can fulfill different roles -- for example, while I play Lux support, I can also play Leona if our team needs a tankier pick.

 Take a break.

 Playing a ton of League isn’t helpful or healthy.
 If you start to lose multiple games in a row, it’s time to stop for the day and go do something else.
 A lot of people get caught up in the ranked grind and forget that the most important part of playing League is enjoying the game.
-Take months off if you have to, and if you find yourself completely disenchanted with the game, find something else to play instead!
+Take months off if you have to (I know I do), and if you find yourself completely disenchanted with the game, find something else to play for a while instead!

 jhoijhoi, for her "Making a Guide" guide.
 The coding helped a lot!
 Check it out here.